-(1) This is included in our balance sheet total of £178,090m (2017: £183,648m).
+(1) This is included in our balance sheet total of £173,692m (2017: £177,421m).
 (2) From 1 January 2018, the non-trading repurchase agreements that are held at amortised cost are now presented as separate lines in the balance sheet, as described in Note 1.
 Comparatives are re-presented accordingly.
-(3) Consists of £14m (2017: £14m) fixed/floating rate non-cumulative callable preference shares, £235m (2017: £235m) Step-up Callable Perpetual Reserve Capital Instruments and £1,756m (2017: £2,046m) Perpetual Capital Securities.
-See Note 34 to the Consolidated Financial Statements.
-(4) Other consolidated Financial Statements.
+(3) Consists of £14m (2017: £14m) fixed/floating rate non-cumulative callable preference shares, £235m (2017: £235m) Step-up Callable Perpetual Reserve Capital Instruments and £2,041m (2017: £2,041m) Perpetual Capital Securities (net of issuance costs).
+See Notes 34 and 35 to the Consolidated Financial Statements.

 (4) Other consists of items in the course of transmission and other deposits, excluding the TFS.
-See Note 26 to the Consolidated Financial Statements.
-(5) Short positions in securities and unsettled trades, cash collateral and short-term deposits.
+See Note 26 to the Consolidated Financial Statements (5) Short positions in securities and unsettled trades, cash collateral and short-term deposits.
 See Note 23 to the Consolidated Financial Statements.